annaesvensson/yellow-markdown/README.md

     <img src="/media/images/photo.jpg" alt="This is an example image">
     <a href="https://datenstrom.se" target="_blank">Open link in new tab</a>.

-Using shortcuts:
+Using shortcuts with additional features:

-    [image photo.jpg]    = adding an image
-    [gallery photo.*jpg] = adding an image gallery with popup [slider photo.*jpg]  = adding an image gallery with slider
+    [image photo.jpg]    = adding an image or image thumbnail [gallery photo.*jpg] = adding an image gallery with popup [slider photo.*jpg]  = adding an image gallery with slider